 Pulborough's Purlieu: A Perfect Patchwork of Pleasant Places

 West Chiltington: Two parts, both pleasant, a close-built, town-like village on a grid-iron plan.
 Fine views to the Downs to the south.
 St Mary's Church is unspoiled C13 with a C17 shingled belfry and spire.
 Massive C12 arcade.
 Extensive wall early C13 paintings, vividly coloured, depicting the beginning and end of the life of Christ as well as apostles and saints.
 Friar's House is C17, the smock windmill, octagonal and weatherboarded is c1800.
-Nearby Nutbourne is a lane of yet more mellow bargate stone houses with a redundant brick tower mill.
+Nearby Nutbourne is a lane of yet more mellow bargate stone houses.

-Thakeham: A small street of fine bargate stone and timber-framed suddenlt does a left turn at the hill with the church atop and going up to the church offers a wonderful view of the sweep of the South Downs.
+Thakeham: A small street of fine bargate stone and timber-framed houses suddenly does a left turn at the hill with the church atop.
+Going up to the church offers a wonderful view of the sweep of the South Downs.
 St Mary's Church has a Norman nave but all the rest is C13 apart from the sturdy tower which is C14.

 The route (please click the link in red to be taken to the Ordnance Survey site to see it):